Student Health and Counseling Center

 1. Create an Emergency Action Plan Campaign for students and faculty.

-2. Create classroom educational flyer/resource that can be posted in all classrooms
+2. Create a classroom educational flyer/resource that can be posted in all classrooms

 to provide guidance on steps on how to handle an emergency in the classroom setting.